-\subsubsection{Hyper-parameter Analysis}
+\subsection{Hyper-parameter Analysis}

-Hyper-parameters in our method belong to the fusion of different loss functions that need to be analyzed and found to have optimal values since they can scale losses and weigh their impacts on the model.
+Hyperparameters in our method are the weights used to combine different loss functions, which need to be analyzed and tuned to optimal values, as they can scale losses and weigh their impacts on the model.

-The weights $\omega_i$ match D4ML~\cite{zhu2023distance} and play the same functionality and performance in our work.
-We have two hyper-parameters $\omega_0$ and $\alpha$ to investigate for the center loss.
-Our optimization approach is that all other hyper-parameters are fixed except the one we want to find.
-The accuracy reported is the mean of all kinship types.
+The weights $\omega_i$ match those of D4ML~\cite{zhu2023distance} and exhibit the same functionality and performance in our work.
+We also have two hyperparameters, meters $\omega_0$ and $\alpha$ related to the center loss.
+Our optimization approach is to fix all other hyperparameters except the one we want to find.
+The reported accuracy is the mean across all kinship types.